Daniel Thøgersen

-Daniel Lønborg Thøgersen (born 8 January 2000) is a Danish footballer who plays for Danish 2nd Division club Esbjerg fB.
+Daniel Lønborg Thøgersen (born 8 January 2000) is a Danish footballer who plays for Danish Superliga club FC Fredericia.

 Career

 Club career

 Thøgersen started his career at the age of 7 at Brabrand IF, where his father was the coach.
 At the age of 12, in 2012, Thøgersen joined AGF.
 He developed well and was one of the stars of the youth sector, which was rewarded with a youth contract in November 2015.

 In the summer 2017, Thøgersen was permanently promoted into the first team squad and also signed a new three-year professional contract.
 He got his official debut for the club on 29 August 2017 against VSK Aarhus in the Danish Cup, where he played the whole game.

 On 2 September 2019, the last day of the summer transfer market, Thøgersen was loaned out to Danish 1st Division club Næstved BK for the rest of 2019 to gain some first team minutes, after having only played six games for AGF.
 On 9 December 2019 it was confirmed, that Thøgersen had been loaned out again, this time to Kolding IF for the rest of the season.
 In July 2020, Thøgersen was signed permanently by Kolding.

 On 15 June 2021, Thøgersen signed a 2,5-year contract with Danish 1st Division club HB Køge.
 After a year at Køge, Thøgersen left the club to join newly relegated Danish 2nd Division club Esbjerg fB, signing a deal for the rest of the year on 26 August 2022.
+On 30 June 2023, Thøgersen signed with newly promoted 1st Division club B.93.

+On May 15, 2024, the Danish 1st Division club FC Fredericia confirmed that they had signed Thøgersen on a contract until June 2026.